 To create a Message Variable:

 The name you assign to your message variable is internal only and should be something that you will recognize.
 For example, if you wanted to create a message variable for a signature, you can call this “Signature.”

-- Add content to your message variable.
 In this section, you can add and format text, add images, insert conditional content, and add personalization tags.
 If you prefer to add your own HTML when creating a message variable, you can do so by clicking on the “Code Editor” tab.

-To add your message variable to your campaign, simply type the personalization tag (see step 4 above) associated with your variable into your message.
-Once the email is received by your contact, they will see the information contained in your variable.
+To add your message variable to your campaign, type the personalization tag (see step 3 above) associated with your variable into your message.
+Continuing with the example above, we would type the following into a campaign: